 Research Assistant to conduct research on topics related to academic development, immigration, racism, poverty, coping, identity, and mental health among Asian American and Pacific Islander youth and their families.
 The award is given in the form of tuition remission of 3 credits during the fall semester of their second year at USF.

 - Responsibilities include literature searches and summaries, survey development, coding, data collection, and data entry.
 Experience in SPSS 19.0 and in conducting literature searches is required.
 Verbal and written fluency in an Asian or Pacific Islander language is desired but not required.
-Research scholars receive a total of 3 credits of tuition remission for 4 hours/week of work during the academic year.
+Research scholars receive an hourly wage for four hours/week of work during the academic year.

 - Applicants should submit their résumé and 1-2 paragraphs describing their research interests and previous experience to Dr. Christine Yeh.